Hauf3n/Categorical-DQN-Atari-PyTorch/README.md

  # Training

  My C51 algorithm is a bit more unstable than the paper results but still good, especially Seaquest.<br />
- Improved the algorihm speed by vectorizing the for loop.
+ Improved the algorithm speed by vectorizing the for loop.

  Training: Seaquest <br />
  ![seaq](https://github.com/Hauf3n/Categorical_DQN-Atari-PyTorch/blob/master/media/seaquest_plot.png)<br />